What is Caring Commuter Champion about?

 Caring Commuter Champions are encouraged to show care to fellow commuters.
 It can be small gestures like keeping a lookout for commuters in need during your daily commute, giving up a seat and offering assistance when required.
 An act of kindness

 can go a long way in making someone’s journey more pleasant.
 The images below depict four ways to play your part:

 What do I do after signing up as a Caring Commuter Champion?

-After signing up as a Caring Commuter Champion, you will be invited for a short 2-hour online training session to equip you with skills to assist special groups of commuters (e.g. commuters with visual impairment, commuters with physical disabilities).
+After signing up as a Caring Commuter Champion, you will be invited to complete a 1-hour e-learning course to equip you with skills to assist special groups of commuters (e.g. commuters with visual impairment, commuters with physical disabilities).

 The training session is developed in partnership with SG Enable.
 You will learn about the various disabilities and conditions, mobility aids and assistive tools that are available, and how assistance can be rendered appropriately.

 Once you have completed the training session, you will be certified as a Champion and be given a magnetic badge (please see below) that can be affixed to your bag or clothes.
 This badge will allow commuters in need of assistance